 Treating Gum Disease With Tooth Extraction

-Treating Gum Disease With Tooth Extraction from Dentistry on Park, LLC in Stoughton, MAGeneral dentists, like any dental professional, strive to help patients keep all of their natural teeth.
+Treating Gum Disease With Tooth Extraction from Dentistry on Park, LLC in Sharon, MAGeneral dentists, like any dental professional, strive to help patients keep all of their natural teeth.
 However, tooth extraction may be the only solution when gum disease becomes severe.
 A dentist can perform this oral health-saving procedure and recommend options to restore fullness to a patient's smile.

 Gum disease: What to know